octobus55/Engineering_exercise/README.md

 - Use any design system you want such as Bootstrap, Chakra UI, Material UI to help with design and layout.
 - Use TypeScript.
 - Don't spend too much time on the styling, basic styling is fine.
 Functionality and accessability is the main focus on this Exercise.
 - Do **NOT** spend more than 2-3 hours doing this Exercise.
-If you don't complete all 3 tasks in this time, that is fine.
+If you don't complete all the tasks in this time, that is fine.

 ## Exercise Submission